metalama/website/features/architecture-verification.md

 - Ensure that code is implemented according to pattern guidelines.

 {: .note }
-You will need Metalama Professional to use the approaches described in this article.
+This feature requires a Metalama Professional license.

 ## Benefits